 Using 3rd party pixels will assist in tracking your Outbrain campaigns effectively as well as understand your audiences better.
-These pixels import Outbrain campaign data to other platforms, re-targeting users on Google and Facebook.
+These pixels import Outbrain campaign data to other platforms, re-targeting users on Google, Facebook and many other vendors.

 Adding Pixels to New Campaigns

-On the campaign settings page, add your pixel into the 3rd party pixel field.
+On the campaign settings page, you can add up to 5 click tracking pixels as well as up to 5 impression pixels into the 3rd party pixel field.

 Adding Pixels to Existing Campaigns

 In your dashboard, open up the campaign settings by click on the pencil icon next to the desired campaign.

 Scroll down to the 3rd party pixels field and enter your code.

 When adding in a Facebook pixel, make sure to create a specific event for your Facebook pixel.
 You can follow our Facebook retargeting pixel guide to set it up properly.

 Read more on how to retarget your Outbrain campaigns with Facebook